sertansenturk/cookiecutter-ds-docker/docs/quickstart.rst

 Quickstart
 ==================================================

-To build and run the Docker stack in a baked project, simply run:
+To build and run the Docker stack in a cut project, simply run:

 .. code:: bash